in

 Labour force estimates for Newfoundland and Labrador, by Industry (2023)

-Average Salaries by Industry in Newfoundland and Labrador
+What are the Average Salaries by Industry in Newfoundland and Labrador?

 Average Salaries In Goods-Producing Sectors in N.L.

-• Fishing, hunting and trapping – $2,397.30 weekly.
-Commercial fishing activities for species like crab, shrimp and pelagics.
+• Fishing, hunting and trapping – $2,683.05 weekly.
+Commercial fishing activities are performed for species like crab, shrimp, and pelagics.

 These natural resource-based sectors benefit from Newfoundland and Labrador’s abundance of mineral resources, offshore oil reserves, vast forests, rich fishing grounds and hydroelectric assets.